Payment of Wages: Maine

 - Employers must pay wages earned in full on an established payday that occurs at regular intervals.
 A fine is imposed for violations.
 See Pay Frequency.

 - An employer that has erroneously overcompensated an employee may not withhold more than a certain percentage of subsequent pay to cover the amount without the employee's written permission, unless the employee resigns.
 See Permitted and Prohibited Wage Deductions.

 - An employer must provide each employee with a pay statement for every wage payment.
 Special rules apply to certain railroad employees and employees who are paid electronically.
+A minimum wage notice must be provided to new employees in the City of Portland.
 See Pay Statement Requirements.